koszulordie/mat/papers/papers.md

 ## Task description

-* You will be producing a short video lecture addressed to your peers in which you present a problem that has been worked out by someone else, and provide a digest of their solution to the problem.
+* You will be producing a short video lecture addressed to your peers in which you will present a problem that has been worked out by someone else, and provide a digest of their solution to the problem.

 * Below I am proposing you a bunch of papers to work on.
 You will choose one and work with it for the entire task.